 By virtue of the Dublin Association Agreement that came into force on 1 March 2008, Switzerland applies the Dublin Regulation.
 Therefore, the SEM has to examine whether Switzerland (or another state) is competent for examining an application (see section on Dublin).
 It is therefore not possible anymore to refuse entry to asylum applicants or return them directly to neighbouring states without registering them and examining their application (at least) formally.

 According to the Asylum Act, asylum seekers are obliged to cooperate in the establishment of the facts during the asylum procedure (duty to cooperate).
 Asylum applicants who fail to cooperate without valid reason or who fail to make themselves available to the authorities for more than 20 days lose their right to have the asylum procedure continued.
 This rule also applies to persons who fail to make themselves available to the asylum authorities for more than five days in a federal centre without a valid reason.
-The applications are cancelled without a formal decision and the persons concerned cannot file a new application within three years – except it this would amount to a violation of the Refugee Convention being reserved.
-This provision seems to be problematic with regard to access to the asylum procedure, as well as to the right to an effective remedy.
-There is not much experience in practice and the explanation in the manual of the SEM is not conducive.
+The applications are cancelled without a formal decision and the persons concerned cannot file a new application within three years – except if this would amount to a violation of the Refugee Convention being reserved.
+This provision is problematic with regard to access to the asylum procedure, as well as to the right to an effective remedy.
 So far, the Federal Administrative Court has not clarified whether there is a right to an appeal against the decision to cancel the application in these cases.
+However, in practice, usually asylum seekers who reappear within a few months are reintegrated in the procedure.

 Article 19 AsylA.